kontent-ai/integration-example-netlify/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This repository contains a _template_ for a [Netlify function](https://docs.netlify.com/functions/overview/) that allows you to easily process any [webhook](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks) coming from [Kentico Kontent](https://kontent.ai/).
+This repository contains a _template_ for a [Netlify function](https://docs.netlify.com/functions/overview/) that allows you to easily process any [webhook](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks) coming from [Kontent.ai](https://kontent.ai/).

 ## When to use
 This is a **template** to show a simple way to process webhooks coming from Kontent.
 It's currently written to process [Delivery API Triggers](https://docs.kontent.ai/reference/webhooks-reference#a-delivery-api-triggers), but can be **easily extended/changed** to support any desired scenario.

 In its current form, the template will let you:
 - specify which webhooks you want to process (types + operations)
-- automatically let's you access the latest version of affected content through Kontent's [Delivery API](https://docs.kontent.ai/reference/delivery-api)
+- automatically lets you access the latest version of affected content through Kontent.ai [Delivery API](https://docs.kontent.ai/reference/delivery-api)

-The general **example use case** would be any type of content sychronization triggered by changes to the original content.
+The general **example use case** would be any type of content synchronization triggered by changes to the original content.
 Example scenarios might include _website search_, _synchronizing content for recommendations_, or _caching_, etc.

 > **⚠ WARNING: The Netlify functions are currently _stateless_, so there is no way to store/access any previous context within the function.**